+Booster Club:

-Booster Club The Booster Club's objective is to foster and provide cooperation, understanding, and communication between the parents, students, faculty, administration, and the outside community with the athletic department.
-Boosters endeavor to encourage parent, faculty, and student participation in the support of the athletic department while providing opportunities for volunteerism and service and are critical partners in such major events as the Welcome Back Parent BBQ, the annual Crab Feed, Sports Physical Night, and Booster Que barbeques (held annually for each sport program).
+The Booster Club fosters and provides cooperation, understanding, and communication between the parents, students, faculty, administration, and the outside community with the Athletic Department.
+Boosters endeavor to encourage parent, faculty, and student participation in the support of the Athletic Department while providing opportunities for volunteerism and service and are critical partners in such major events as the Welcome Back Parent BBQ, the annual Crab Feed, Sports Physical Night, and Booster Que barbeques (held annually for each sport program).
 Booster Club meetings are held monthly during the school year.
-Please refer to the school website and calendar for dates, times, and locations.

-Patrons of the Arts The Patrons of the Arts supports all fine and performing arts activities and provides valuable financial assistance for the work of student artists in every discipline; theater, dance, music, sculpture, drawing, and painting.
-Additionally, the Patrons award scholarships to students in every arts discipline.
-The Patrons of the Arts meet on the first Tuesday of each month at 5:30 p.m. in the library.
+Patrons of the Arts:

+The Patrons of the Arts supports all fine and performing arts activities and provides valuable support for the work of student artists in every discipline: theater, dance, music, sculpture, drawing, and painting.
+Additionally, the Patrons awards scholarships to students in every arts discipline.

+Dads' Club:

-Dads' Club The SFHS Dads' Club is a vibrant and compelling service club organization committed to developing positive, engaging, lifelong Father-Daughter relationships.
+The SFHS Dads' Club is a vibrant and compelling service club organization committed to developing positive, engaging, lifelong Father-Daughter relationships.
 This is an easy and fun way for dads to become more involved in their daughters' high school activities while expanding and growing the school's parent volunteering, Advancement, and Alumnae initiatives.

-In addition to supporting many of the activities around campus, the Dads' Club signature events include the self-defense workshop, a teen driver safety workshop, and the Holy Bowl Spirit Station.
-All dads are members of the Dads' club and are welcome to attend any and all meetings and events.
+In addition to supporting many of the activities around campus, the Dads' Club signature events include the self-defense workshop, a teen driver safety workshop, the Holy Bowl Spirit Station and Troubie Life Skills.
+All dads are members of the Dads' Club and are welcome to attend any and all meetings and events.
 Single mothers are also welcome to attend.